 I schedule clients for appointments on an every other week basis.
 If the needs are more pressing, we can meet weekly (but you would need to have some flexibility to bring your child during the school day when I have more availability).

 This question is the hardest to answer.
 Some clients come for only a few sessions to get some help on a very specific problem.
 Others come consistently for 3-6 months while working on the original concern.
 Some clients with more chronic needs benefit from ongoing counseling (but this is the exception, rather than the rule).
 I also have clients who return to counseling for a “tune-up” after some time off.
 The main consideration is that insurance companies require that clients meet “medical necessity” in order for the insurance company to pay for services.

 Is your office allergy safe?

 My office and waiting room are peanut, tree nut, and sesame free.
-Please do not bring any foods containing these ingredients into the office area.
-If your child needs to have a snack before their session, you are welcome to have them eat out in the lobby then wash their hands before coming into the office.
+Please do not bring any foods containing these ingredients to your child's session.

 What if you don’t have any afterschool time slots open?

 You may either ask to be waitlisted for an afterschool time slot, or you may bring your child during the school day when I generally have a few openings.
 Please bear in mind that when an afterschool slot opens up, I offer it first to my during-school-hours clients first before offering it to new clients who are on my wait list.